With 30 Deaths in 2024, LA Jails Continue Deadly Trend

 Deaths in LA Jails | 2023–2024, by month

 Los Angeles County does not report the names of the people who die in its custody on its own, instead providing merely basic information such as the person’s age, date of death, whether they were held pretrial or were awaiting sentencing, and where they were detained.
 However, thanks to a Freedom of Information Act request, journalist Keri Blakinger obtained a list of the names of everyone whom the Sheriff’s Department reported to have died in custody between January and November 2023.
-Thirty-two additional people have died since November 3 whose names have not been reported.
+Thirty-five additional people have died since November 3, 2023, whose names have not been reported.

 January 2023: